 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not give this medicine if your child has had an allergic reaction to mecasermin, or if the child has cancer.
+You should not give this medicine if your child has had an allergic reaction to mecasermin, or if your child has cancer.
 This medicine is not for children who have finished growing or who have growth problems not caused by an IGF-1 deficiency.
-Mecasermin should not be used to take the place of growth hormone.
+Mecasermin should not be used to replace growth hormone.